All Souls Interfaith Gathering

 Progressive Biography: Final Part

 Don completed a master’s degree in professional counseling and became a therapist providing addiction treatment services.
 Karen became a board member of the Coalition on African American Health and Wellness and planned a statewide mental health conference for the LGBTQ+ population.
 Don and Karen continued to offer meditation, spiritual studies, and retreats through La Cholla Center.
 They enjoyed vacations to western ski resorts and Mexican beaches.
 Don accepted the position as executive director at Osage Forest of Peace, a contemplative interspiritual retreat center near Tulsa.
 There they founded the School of Spiritual Direction to train spiritual companions.
 Don built an annual calendar of workshops and retreats and coordinated weekly services.
-Last December Don received an email about the Lead Pastor position at All Souls and immediately felt drawn to apply.
-Don and Karen arrived in Vermont on July 8 and were welcomed at a community picnic on July 14.
+Don and Karen arrived in Vermont on July 8, 2019 and were welcomed at a community picnic on July 14.
 They both love Vermont and being part of the All Souls Community.